venovako/libpvn/README.md

 Set it to `true` if no additional compiler flags are desired.

 If `long double` is not the 128-bit floating-point datatype, the `PVN_QUADMATH` macro should be set automatically to the name of a library implementing quadruple precision arithmetic.
+If the autodetection fails, the relevant linker options can be set via the `QUADMATH` variable.

 *Caveat*: certain parts of the library will *not* work on big-endian systems!